 How to store and reheat capsicum curry

-Store the capsicum masala in an airtight container, and you refrigerate it to use for upto 5 days.
-And you may freeze it store for a maximum of three months.
+Store the capsicum masala in an airtight container and refrigerate it for up to 5 days.
+You may freeze it for a maximum of three months.

-To thaw frozen curry, you can leave in the refrigerator for a day before using it.
+To thaw frozen curry, leave it in the refrigerator for a day before using it.
 This way of thawing is the best without getting contaminated or changes in the taste.

 For reheating, you may use the pans in low to medium flame.
 Reheat until it boils for a minute.
 And serve immediately.